The Sun, Robert Fludd

-As early as the age of twenty, Neri was demonstrating transmutation to expert gold refiners.
+As early as the age of twenty, Neri was presenting transmutation experiments to expert gold refiners.
 As late as the year before his death he was writing authoritatively and coherently on the subject.
 To understand how this is possible – to be rational and methodical, and at the same time completely wrong – is to get a sense of the true difficulties involved in science.
 Based on what he was taught, what he read, and his own experimentation, Neri thought metals and other materials "matured" over time.
 He thought that more "imperfect" metals like lead and iron were part of a continuum that ended with the "perfect" metal gold.
 Furthermore, he thought that primordial "seeds of gold" left over from the creation of the earth could be mined and isolated.
 Like wheat and other plants, given the correct nurturing, and conditions, this seed material could be encouraged to mature into vast quantities of gold.
-Writing in his 1613 manuscript Discorso, he says,
+Writing in his 1613 manuscript Discorso, Neri says,

 The response is that the chemical art lets the gold proceed from that present and immediate cause, because this is the seed of gold, which acts naturally when art cooperates.
 The chemist does nothing but extract the seed from gold and apply it to suitable bodies, with which it is united to render the fruit multiplied in the same way that the farmer does.
 He does not produce the fruit, but provides and prepares the earth and the seed, uniting them in such a way so that they bear fruit.*Neri thought that ultimately, for gold transmutation to be successful one needed the blessing of the Creator.
 He documented his process in a heavily coded (and incomprehensible) recipe he called "Donum Dei" (the most precious gift of God).
-This name traces to alchemical writings from as early as the fifteenth century.
-He maintained that those who might harm society with this knowledge or wished to profit personally or swindle others would be denied the blessing and therefore be unsuccessful.
+This series of chemical transformations traces to alchemical writings from as early as the fifteenth century.
+Neri maintained that those who might harm society with this knowledge or wished to profit personally or swindle others would be denied the blessing and therefore be unsuccessful.

 The remarkable thing here is that Neri's understanding of chemistry was supported at every turn by experimentation.
 His recorded methods, for transforming lesser metals into one-another, were repeatable and stood the test of scrutiny by contemporary experts.
 In the light of modern chemistry, these transformations depended on subtle physical processes and chemical reactions that would not be understood for another century or more.
 By performing these experiments under controlled conditions, he was taking the first steps in what would become modern science.
 Eventually, it would be understood that while chemical compounds can be created and destroyed by various manipulations, individual elements cannot.
 Today we know that iron, lead and gold were formed in the cores of ancient stars, not too different from our sun.
 Lighter elements are successively transformed into heavier ones under a star's "nurturing" conditions.
-While he lived in a period in which he had no chance of getting the particular details correct, in a poetic sense Neri was not far from the truth.
+While he lived in a period in which he had little chance of getting the particular details correct, in a poetic sense Neri was not far from the truth.

 * See Maria Grazia Grazzini, “Discorso sopra la Chimica: The Paracelsian Philosophy of Antonio Neri” Nuncius 27 (2012) 311–367.